FAM98C

 Family with sequence 98, member C or FAM98C is a gene that encodes for FAM98C has two aliases FLJ44669 and hypothetical protein LOC147965.
 FAM98C has two paralogs in humans FAM98A and FAM98B.
 FAM98C can be characterized for being a Leucine-rich protein.
 The function of FAM98C is still not defined.
-FAM98C has orthologs in mammals, reptiles, and amphibians and has a distant orhtologs in Rhinatrema bivittatum and Nanorana parkeri.
+FAM98C has orthologs in mammals, reptiles, and amphibians and has a distant orthologs in Rhinatrema bivittatum and Nanorana parkeri.

 Gene

 Locus

 The FAM98C gene is located on 19q13.2 in humans on the "+" strand.
 FAM98C spans from 38,403,135 to 38,409,088 bp.
 The primary mRNA transcript for the FAM98C gene is 5,954 base pairs in length.
 FAM98C neighbors include RASGRP4 and RYR1.

 Transcripts

 FAM98C has two known transcript variants.
 The first variant encodes for the longest isoform of 349 amino acids.
 The second variant is encodes for a short isoform of 267 amino acids.
 FAM98C is composed of eight exons.